ProjectConsolation/Client/README.md

 - Replace scaleform in favor of .menu files for easy cross compatibility with COD assets
 - Patch mouse input to get real raw mouse input
 - Steam proxy, so it would show you're playing ``Project: Consolation`` on your friend's Steam friendslist.
+- DW Emulator to allow matchmaking without a legit copy as it is impossible to obtain anymore.
 - ``Probably more i forgot...``

 # Credits